glutengo/angular-mgl-timeline/README.md

 This is a animated vertical timeline component for Angular 5.
 Angular Material is supported but not mandatory.

+## Online Demo

+An Online Demo with live editing is available on [stackblitz](https://stackblitz.com/edit/angular-mgl-timeline).

 ## Getting started

 1) run `npm install --save mgl-angular-timeline`